 That being said--Random Cultural Observance #1: Ghost Month.

 - The Seventh month is regarded as Ghost Month by Chinese Buddhists.
-It is believed to be the month when diseased ancestors freely roam the earth.
+It is believed to be the month when deceased ancestors freely roam the earth.
 Seeing that it’s July, worship is on the rise.
 In front of many business will be a tiny burn barrel ablaze with fake money.
 The concept behind burning money is to provide the dead with purchasing power.
 If they take counterfeit currency in the afterlife--I'm there and my posterity better provide.
-Although I'm normally very supportive of diverse cultural traditions, but I happen to be very bad on a bike and have nearly plowed over a handful of fire spitting barrels.
-And when I do manage to wobble around one, I usually get a face full of hot flaky ash or choking smoke.
+I'm normally very supportive of diverse cultural traditions but I happen to be very bad on a bike and have nearly plowed over a handful of fire spitting barrels.
+When I do manage to wobble around one, I usually get a face full of hot, flaky ash or choking smoke.

 Aside from providing their ancestors with money, the diligent Buddhist will prepare meals to be set before a shrine.
 It’s not unusual to enter a business and have your eye caught by a red-lit encasement (usually made from carved wood).
 Within the shrine will be figurines of gods and a bowl holding vertically placed incense.